TeamMidnightDust/MidnightControls/README.md

 <!-- modrinth_exclude.end -->

 A Fabric Minecraft mod which adds better controls, reach-around and controller support.
-Forked from [LambdaControls](https://github.com/LambdAurora/LambdaControls) by the amazing [LambdaAurora](https://github.com/LambdAurora)
+Forked from [LambdaControls](https://github.com/LambdAurora/LambdaControls) by the amazing [LambdaAurora](https://github.com/LambdAurora), which was sadly discontinued

 ## What's this mod?